qwerty-arun/Lets_learn/README.md

+# 15/6/24
+- Importance of having a fixed schedule.
+Get everything online usign Google Calender.
+- Ghostwriter installation both on windows and linux: https://ghostwriter.kde.org/
+- Ghostwriter editor is mainly used for editing .md files.
+No distractions what so ever.
+- Making git use the editor of my choice: `git config --global core.editor "nvim"`.
+To learn more: https://stackoverflow.com/questions/2596805/how-do-i-make-git-use-the-editor-of-my-choice-for-editing-commit-messages
+- Commiting from a different directory and also copying files from different directory.
+- Buffer in neovim doesn't support acceptance of values from user.
+So assume values directly and just save the file, it will automatically run it for you.
 # 14/6/24
 - Some tips on how to drastically improve your typing speed.
 How to correct your mistakes if you type wrong?
 Make use of Ctrl and Shift keys to traverse easily.
 - Search algorithms in C : Linear Search and Binary Search